Census

 Volunteer Roles

-Random Samplers are stationed on Gate Road as Burners arrive to the playa.
+Random Samplers are stationed on Gate Road or BRC Airport as Burners arrive on playa.
 They collect basic demographic information from randomly selected participants.
 Good mobility, punctuality, enthusiasm, and communication skills are essential!
-Random Sampling training materials can be found in the links below; on-playa training is also mandatory for samplers.

-Fun Interactors team up with Random Samplers to work the lanes of traffic ahead of the sampling point, getting participants excited about filling out the brief sampling form.
+Traffic Tamers team up with Random Samplers on Gate Road to work the lanes of traffic ahead of the sampling point, getting participants excited about filling out the brief sampling form.
 Mobility, punctuality, and enthusiasm are all important traits!
-Fun Interactors should familiarize themselves with the Random Sampling training materials linked below.
-On-playa training is also a requirement for Fun Interactors.

-Data Entry volunteers assist on-playa, entering the data collected during random sampling shifts.
+Data Entry volunteers assist on playa, entering the data collected during random sampling shifts.
 This role calls for quick and accurate typists with good attention to detail!
-Data Entry volunteers are trained at the beginning of each shift, but we also recommend reviewing the Random Sampling training materials linked below so these volunteers are familiar with how our methodology determines the data they will be entering.

-Data Disseminators assist with on-playa outreach, distributing our preliminary report out to major areas within BRC and encouraging participants to fill out the online survey at the end of the event.
-These volunteers must be friendly, mobile, clear communicators.
-Data Disseminators should review the training materials linked below for Random Sampling and Census Outreach Volunteers, so they can answer questions about our methodology as needed.
-Data Disseminators will also receive training at the beginning of each shift.
+Data Disseminators assist with on-playa outreach, distributing our Friday preliminary report out to major areas within BRC and encouraging participants to fill out the online survey at the end of the event.
+These volunteers must be friendly, mobile and clear communicators.